Exploring the Impact of Model Scaling on Parameter-Efficient Tuning: Ablation Analyses

-To conduct the ablation study of module structure, we first freeze the other substantial factors (the number of trainable parameters) that might affect the performance of tuning methods in the experiments.
-Since we are hard to control the number of trainable parameters of the four representative \PET methods, we set the number of trainable parameters of \APET methods equal to four \PET methods’ and then compare their performance in the same group (bar: h) as shown in each sub-graph of the \figref{fig:structure_and_position}.
-In the same group, although these tuning methods have disparate module structures, they have the same number of trainable parameters (\texttt{Parm}).
+To investigate whether model scaling can mitigate the impact of parameter position in \PET, we initially freeze other significant factors, i.e., the number of tunable parameters, that could potentially affect the performance.
+Given that the tunable parameters of the four aforementioned \PET methods are fixed in the same positions, it is challenging for us to precisely conduct an experiment to assess the impact of position.
+Under this limitation, we then employ the \APET method to arbitrarily select tunable parameters with different random seeds, each random seed representing a different parameter distribution, and train them on the tasks.

+In the experiments, we set the number of tunable parameters for the \APET methods in four groups.
+The parameter quantity in each group (bar: h) corresponds to that of the aforementioned four \PET methods' (Prompt, BitFit, LoRA, Adapter).
+We denote these \APET methods with varying numbers of parameters\footnote{The number of tunable parameters are left in \cref{appendix:apet_parameter_number}.} as $\text{APET}_{\text{Prompt}}$, $\text{APET}_{\text{BitFit}}$, $\text{APET}_{\text{LoRA}}$, and $\text{APET}_{\text{Adapter}}$, respectively.
+Besides, we conduct the ablation study on three series of models (BERT, BLOOM, and T5) and report task (SST, RTE, and MRPC) average performance.

 \paragraph{Performance Comparison} As shown in \figref{fig:structure_and_position}, there are four groups of comparisons in each sub-graph.
-We can observe that as a PLM size scales (T5: from \texttt{[a.1]} to \texttt{[a.2]}; BERT: from \texttt{[b.1]} to \texttt{[b.2]}), the performance gaps between all tuning methods (\PET, \APET) in the same group shrink.
-Although this phenomenon is also in both series of PLMs (T5 and BERT), the performance gaps become much smaller on \TXXL.
-We argue that this is because the larger model has more powerful effectiveness in \textbf{mitigating the impact of the module structure on the performance}.
+We can observe that as a PLM size scales (BERT: from \texttt{[a.1]} to \texttt{[a.2]}; BLOOM: from \texttt{[b.1]} to \texttt{[b.2]}; T5: from \texttt{[c.1]} to \texttt{[c.2]}), the performance differences (standard deviation (S.D)) of \APET methods \textbf{within each group} decrease.
+Based on this findings, we argue that \textit{larger models demonstrate greater effectiveness in mitigating the impact of differences in parameter position on performance}.

-In addition, we also find that even though tuning methods have different numbers of trainable parameters in the four groups (bar: h), they all almost achieve the same performance as well on the large-scale model, i.e., \TXXL, as shown in \texttt{[a.2]}.
-We will provide more discussions about this finding and explain the reasons behind this phenomenon.
+In addition, we have observed that despite the different number of tunable parameters \textbf{in four different groups} (bar: h) of \APET methods, they have fewer performance differences on the larger model.
+We will delve into this finding further and provide an explanation for this phenomenon in \cref{ssec:ms_trainable_parameter}.